trbutler/virtualmin-tools/README.md

 - Run `syncNginxProxy.pl --enable-proxy` to initialize configuration, including moving Apache to private ports accessible to NGINX, but not to the public. *Note: if you are already using non-standard ports, you must complete this step manually instead, see "Manually Apache Configuration" below.*

-- Under Virtualmin -> Server Templates -> Default Settings -> Website for domain, modify "Port number for virtual hosts" to 81 and "Port number for SSL virtual hosts" to 444.
+- Under Virtualmin -> Server Templates -> Default Settings -> Website for domain, modify "Port number for virtual hosts" to `81` and "Port number for SSL virtual hosts" to `444`.
+Meanwhile, set "External port number for virtual hosts" to `80` and "External port number for SSL virtual hosts" to `443`.

 ## Manual Apache Configuration